-The Library gratefully accepts donations of books and other materials, but such materials will be added to the collection only if they are needed and meet the selection criteria that apply to collection purchases.
-The Library reserves the right to utilize gifts as it sees fit and to dispose of gifts which are deemed to be unsuitable for or unneeded in the Library's collection.
+When feasible, HPL gratefully accepts donations of books and other materials.
+Materials will be added to the collection only if they are needed and meet the selection criteria listed above.
+HPL reserves the right to utilize gifts as it sees fit and to dispose of gifts which are deemed to be unsuitable for or unneeded in HPL's collection.
 Unless special arrangements are made in advance, donations will not be returned to the donor.

-When the Library receives a cash gift for the purchase of materials, the general nature or subject area of the item(s) to be purchased may be specified by the donor.
-Selection of specific titles, however, will be made in accordance with the needs and selection policies of the Library.
-Similarly, all such gifts will be processed in the same manner as items purchased by the Library.
+When HPL receives a cash gift for the purchase of materials, donors may specify the general nature or subject area of the item(s) to be purchased.
+Selection of specific titles will be made in accordance with the needs and selection policies of HPL.
+Similarly, all such gifts will be processed in the same manner as items purchased by HPL.